dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 }
 ```

-## Example of different injection types of OpenHAB input variables
+## Example of different injection types of openHAB input variables

 <a id="fieldinjection"></a>

-If you don't want to extend the `Java223Script` class, then you will have to take care of formatting your script for injection of OpenHAB input value.
+If you don't want to extend the `Java223Script` class, then you will have to take care of formatting your script for injection of openHAB input value.

 ### Field input injection